 Visualizing Bayesian phylogeographic reconstructions using SpreaD3

-SpreaD3, i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics using Data-Driven Documents (D3), is a software to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize pathogen phylodynamic reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
+spreaD3, i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics using Data-Driven Documents (D3), is a software to visualise the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyse and visualise pathogen phylodynamic reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
 SpreaD3 allows to visualise on custom maps and generates HTML pages for display in modern-day browsers such as Firefox, Safari and Chrome.
 One of the functionalities of SpreaD3 that relate to the continuous phylogeographic analysis performed previously include visualizing location-annotated MCC trees.
 A detailed tutorial for this particular step is available here.